2016: Thylacine Tribute Cabaret. Created for Dark Mountain on the 80th anniversary of the extinction of the thylacine.

 January 2013: Last of the Curlews at TEDx, Whitechapel and at ONCA.
 Company in residence at ONCA Gallery, Brighton.

-November 2011-2014 (ongoing, annual): Remembrance Day for Lost Species (ongoing participatory project).
-Previous Remembrance Days have seen a wide range of species and places remembered through art and participant-driven memorial events – ranging from a Day of the Dead procession for the Caribbean Monk Seal to a hunt for the Stephens Island Wren, funerals for the Great Auk, and mask-making for the Western Black Rhino.
+November 2011 onwards (ongoing, annual): Remembrance Day for Lost Species (ongoing participatory project).
+Previous days have seen a wide range of species and places remembered through art and participant-driven memorial events – ranging from a procession for the Caribbean Monk Seal to a hunt for the Stephens Island Wren, funerals for the Great Auk, and mask-making for the Western Black Rhino.
 2013 saw a lost species ritual and storytelling event at the community allotment in Whitehawk, Brighton, and many other gatherings and rituals in other places.

 August 2012: Funeral for the Rodrigues Solitaire.
 A participatory project on the Southbank for the National Theatre’s Take the Space/ HomeLiveArt’s Alternative Village Fete.